 The below paper(s) are currently in-progress.
 For a PDF of a draft, please email firstname.lastname@example.org

-The only uncontroversial thing about discourse surrounding gender ascriptions is that it is extremely controversial.
+The only uncontroversial thing about discourse surrounding gender ascriptions is that these ascriptions are extremely controversial.
 These controversies, both in everyday and academic contexts, appear to center on metaphysical questions of what makes someone a man or a woman.
-In this paper, I argue that we should not look to metaphysical theories of gender to settle questions about who should be ascribed manhood or womanhood.
+I argue that we should not look to metaphysical theories of gender to settle questions about who should be ascribed manhood or womanhood.
 What matters for determining politically just gender ascriptions are normative questions about how we ought to perceive and treat others, and not facts about who is a man or a woman.
-This claim has an important implication: It may be unjust to make true gender ascriptions, and ethical to make false ascriptions.
+This claim has an important implication: It may be unjust to make true gender ascriptions.

 In this paper, we first defend two main claims.
 The first is a moderate claim: we have a negative duty to not use binary gender-specific pronouns he or she to refer to genderqueer individuals.
 We defend this with an argument by analogy.
 It was gravely wrong for Mark Latham to refer to Catherine McGregor, a transgender woman, using the pronoun he; we argue that such cases of misgendering are morally analogous to referring to Angel Haze, who identifies as genderqueer, as he or she.
 The second is a radical claim: we have a negative duty to not use any gender-specific pronouns to refer to anyone, regardless of their gender identity.
 We offer three arguments in favor of this claim (which appeal to concerns about inegalitarianism and risk, invasions of privacy, and reinforcing essentialist ideologies).
 We also show why the radical claim is compatible with the moderate claim.
 Before concluding, we examine common concerns about incorporating either they or a neologism such as ze as a third-person singular gender-neutral pronoun.
 These concerns, we argue, do not provide sufficient reason to reject either the moderate or radical claim.